 Requirements:

-• Pitch Video– a one minute, thirty second pitch video
+• Pitch Video– three-minute maximum pitch video

 Pitch Structure and Examples